 It’s rumored that Americans have fewer vacation days than most of our European colleagues, so why waste that precious PTO traveling to places that can’t accommodate your hearing loss?
 We’ve done some preliminary research for you and discovered five great hearing-friendly destinations for you to visit.
 All you have to do is make the reservations.
 Don’t forget to request any special accommodations you may need – such as sign language interpreters – well in advance of your travels.

-If you’re thinking that a trip to Walt Disney World might be more chaotic if you have a family member with hearing loss, think again.
+If you’re thinking that a trip to Walt Disney World in Orlando, Florida might be more chaotic if you have a family member with hearing loss, think again.
 Leave it to Walt Disney to provide the best access for all of their guests, regardless of their disabilities.
 So whether you’re traveling with a child who has hearing loss or you’re a grandparent with hearing loss who wants to take your grandchildren on a special vacation, Disney has you covered.

 Inside the park:

 Make your first stop at Guest Services to inquire about these services for guests with hearing impairments: